Skateboard bushings are the rubber rings that attach to the kingpin on your trucks.

 Skateboard Bushing Shape

-Although skateboard bushings are very simple, they come in a variety of different shapes and all of these can impact the way that the board feels underfoot:
+Although skateboard bushings are very simple, they come in a variety of different shapes and all of these can impact the way that the skateboard feels underfoot:

 - Cone Skateboard Bushings: Conical-shaped bushings that are installed so that the wide edge touches the hanger on the skateboard trucks.